13 Week Old Baby – Milestones, Development, Sleep & Care

 Dr. Arti Sharma (Paediatrician)

 Congratulations!
 Your baby is 13 weeks old, and by now, you must have gotten used to the idea of being a mother.
 Sleepless nights, breastfeeding your baby at random hours of the day and night, and cleaning his poop must have made you realise that being a mother is not easy.
 Is it now?
 But we know how much you love your little one.
 In these three months, you must have bonded with your baby too.
 Your baby will start learning a lot from you as he grows, and you might start seeing shades of you or your spouse, even more evident than before.
-Find out about 13 week old baby development below.
+Find out about 13-week-old baby development below.

 Your 13-Week-Old Baby’s Development

-Your 13-week-old baby will soon start getting comfortable with you as well as with other faces that he encounters.
-The sociability aspect of your baby will begin to develop as he realises how much fun it is to interact with others.
-The smile on his face will be the most welcoming one you will ever see and resisting giving him a kiss would be almost impossible.
+During the 13-week-old infant development stage, the sociability aspect of your baby will begin to develop as he realises how much fun it is to interact with others.
+The smile on his face will be the most welcoming one you will ever see, and resisting giving him a kiss would be almost impossible.
 Making sounds and carrying on lengthy conversations through his coos and gurgles will become second nature to him.
 He may also try to turn his head around if he hears a noise.
 Your baby may also start sleeping through the night as well, so you can catch some sleep at night.
 However, don’t count on it.
 If your baby keeps you awake at night, wait for a few months.
-Sooner or later, he will get a restful sleep at night and so will you.
+Sooner or later, he will get a restful night’s sleep, and so will you.

 [Also Read: 3 Months Old Baby Development]